bvavra/MIDI_Accordion/accordion.md

 **4. Deciding how to trigger the opto-interruptors**

 Now that the accordion is in playable shape, it time to figure out how you want to trigger the opto-interruptor sensors.
-AccordionMega solved this problem by gluing metal rods to every key pad on both the left and right hand keys. /*link to his images online*/  If you choose to follow this path, you're on your own to figure out the details.
-If you wish to explore an alternative, I decided to solve this problem from the other side by attaching blockers on the underside of the key pads of both the left and right hand keys. /*insert image of inserted blockers*/ I made the blockers out of zip ties and glued them to the key pads using E6000 (//add link), as shown here:
+AccordionMega solved this problem by gluing metal rods to every key pad on the outside of both the left and right hand keys. /*link to his images online*/  If you choose to follow this path, you're on your own to figure out the details of making this work.
+As an alternative, I decided to solve this problem from the bellows side by attaching blockers on the underside of the key pads of both the left and right hand keys. /*insert image of inserted blockers*/

+There are pros and cons to doing it one way or the other:

+**Using blockers on the outside**

+Pros:
+- Sturdier design
+- Better support for realistic bellow movement for dynamic expression (see BMP page for details explaining why)

+Cons:
+- Harder to install (requires taking apart the entire stradella bass system)
+- No room on the right hand inside the grill to hide the circuitry //link to image/video
+- Need more/longer wires to connect everything

+**Using blockers on the inside**

+Pros:
+- Easy to install (details below) and wire
+- Everything is well hidden inside the accordion

+Cons:
+- Can cause key "sticking" if the key moves around a lot when pressing it
+- Requires larger airways, meaning looser bellows movement for dynamic expression

+**Installing the blockers inside the bellows**

+I made the blockers out of zip ties and glued them to the key pads using E6000 (//add link), as shown here:

 // insert images of making zip tie blockers here